agriya/getlancerv3-bidding/README.md

 Agriya Getlancer Suite is a complete freelancer marketplace platform that caters to bidding, quote, jobs and portfolio business models.
 Any website can be built in combination of these modules, say with bidding and quote, or with all, etc.

-* Getlancer Bidding - bidding marketplaces like or clone of Freelancer, Guru, elance, Scriptlance, oDesk, Redbeacon, PeoplePerHour, McroWorkers, etc
+* [Getlancer Bidding](https://github.com/agriya/getlancerv3-bidding) - bidding marketplaces like or clone of Freelancer, Guru, elance, Scriptlance, oDesk, Redbeacon, PeoplePerHour, McroWorkers, etc.
-* Getlancer Quote - quote marketplaces like or clone of Thumbtack, Zaarly, Localmind, Redbeacon, TaskRabbit, Urgntly, HouseJoy
+* [Getlancer Quote](https://github.com/agriya/getlancerv3-quote) - quote marketplaces like or clone of Thumbtack, Zaarly, Localmind, Redbeacon, TaskRabbit, Urgntly, HouseJoy.
-* Getlancer Jobs - jobs marketplaces like or clone of Startuply, Coroflot, AuthenticJobs, Guru, WorkInStartups, dribbble, behance
+* [Getlancer Jobs](https://github.com/agriya/getlancerv3-job) - jobs marketplaces like or clone of Startuply, Coroflot, AuthenticJobs, Guru, WorkInStartups, dribbble, behance.
-* Getlancer Portfolio - portfolio based marketplaces like or clone of dribbble, behance, Coroflot
+* [Getlancer Portfolio](https://github.com/agriya/getlancerv3-portfolio) - portfolio based marketplaces like or clone of dribbble, behance, Coroflot.